rohitfed/Adventureworks-SOL-project/README.md

 Presenting Insights: Leverage Power BI features such as tooltips, color combinations, and dynamic information for effective presentation.

-Skills Demonstrated
+# Skills Demonstrated
 SQL Coding Proficiency

 Data Mining and Extraction

 Excel and Power BI Skills

-Data Visualization Techniques
+# Data Visualization Techniques

 Feel free to explore the provided links to understand the project data, visualizations, and database relationships

-Adventure Works SQL: Extracting 7 Important Insights What are the top 10 highest selling products in the database?
+#b Adventure Works SQL: Extracting 7 Important Insights
+What are the top 10 highest selling products in the database?

 Use the salesorderdetail table as the base table, with LineTotal as Sales.
 Create a Pie chart to depict this information.